Rishi-Vyas-Magesh/Bike-Price-Prediction-Model/README.md

 Toward the end you can find the Evaluation metrics of the Linear Reg model too which I arrived at.

+In this repo, I have attached the IPYNB file I came up with and the ppt is a downloadable version

 Thank You